-Resource Impacted that May Warrant Compensatory Mitigation 1 Regional Goals and Regional Objectives Mitigation Desired Outcomes 2 Potential Mitigation Actions 3 Ecology: Special Status Species 4 (Burrowing Owl, Golden Eagle, Greater Sage- grouse, Dark Kangaroo Mouse, Pygmy Rabbit, Utah Prairie Dog) Goal for all Special Status Species: Manage the biological integrity of terrestrial and aquatic ecosystems to sustain or enhance habitat and special status species populations with an emphasis on ecosystem health and species biodiversity.
+Resource Impacted that May Warrant Compensatory Mitigation 1 Regional Goals and Regional Objectives Mitigation Desired Outcomes 2 Potential Mitigation Actions 3 (preliminary) Ecology: Special Status Species 4 (Burrowing Owl, Golden Eagle, Greater Sage- grouse, Dark Kangaroo Mouse, Pygmy Rabbit, Utah Prairie Dog) Goal for all Special Status Species: Manage the biological integrity of terrestrial and aquatic ecosystems to sustain or enhance habitat and special status species populations with an emphasis on ecosystem health and species biodiversity.
 Manage environmental risks in a manner to sustain or enhance special status species populations.
 Maintain viable populations (equal or larger) of affected special status species in the region.
 Objectives: See objectives for vegetation and wildlife - the objectives listed are also applicable for management of special status species.
 To address impacts to special status species, the pattern of vegetation mitigated should be functionally equivalent to impacted habitat for special status species.
-The following objectives pertain specifically to special status species: Maintain, protect, and enhance habitats (including but not limited to designated critical habitat) of federally listed threatened, endangered, or candidate fish and wildlife species to actively promote recovery to the point that they no longer need protection under the Endangered Species Act (ESA).
+The following objectives pertain specifically to special status species.
+Maintain, protect, and enhance habitats (including but not limited to designated critical habitat) of federally listed threatened, endangered, or candidate fish and wildlife species to actively promote recovery to the point that they no longer need protection under the Endangered Species Act (ESA).
 Maintain, protect, and enhance habitats of BLM sensitive fish and wildlife species, consistent with the conservation needs of the species, to prevent the listing of these species under the ESA.
 Manage for desired habitat conditions through vegetation practices or prescriptive resource management.
 Support research of threatened, endangered, candidate, proposed and sensitive species and their habitats.
-Restore or enhance equivalent habitat acreage, condition, and biological function lost to SEZ development for all SSS species.
-Restoration of wildlife connectivity, specifically pygmy rabbit and Utah prairie dog, at a mitigation ratio of 1:1 or greater depending on the habitat value.
-Restoration of equal or greater amount of foraging habitat specifically for golden eagle.
+Within 5 years of start of SEZ development, restore, enhance, and/or acquire roughly proportional habitat acreage and condition and biological function lost to SEZ development for all special status species.
+Restore, enhance, and/or acquire roughly proportional wildlife connectivity areas, specifically for pygmy rabbit and Utah prairie dog.
+Restore, enhance, and/or acquire roughly proportional area of golden eagle foraging habitat.
+Areas restored or acquired will depend on the habitat value.
 Habitat enhancement and restoration.
 Improve existing wildlife permeability habitat conditions (for example, for Western Burrowing Owl, through restoration of old agricultural fields).
 Acquisition and/or preservation of habitat that meets standards for high quality habitat.
 For Western Burrowing Owl, Utah prairie dog and pygmy rabbits, prior to construction identify or acquire site(s) for relocation for individuals disturbed by construction on the SEZ.

-4 Applicable species vary by SEZ (see Appendix C).
+4 Applicable species vary by SEZ.